fadoss/maude2lean/README.md

 ```
 $ maude2lean <Maude source or JSON/YAML file> [<module name>] [-o <output file>]
 ```
-where the first argument is the path of either a Maude file or a JSON or YAML specification to customize the translation.
+where the first argument is the path of either a Maude file or a JSON, YAML, or TOML specification to customize the translation.
 The available options are documented in this [JSON schema](maude2lean.schema.json).
 Examples are available in the [test](test) directory.

 The installation requirements for `maude2lean` are Python 3.9 and the [maude](https://pypi.org/project/maude) Python library.
 Wheels and bundles are available in the [releases](https://github.com/fadoss/maude2lean/releases/tag/latest) section of this repository.

+For a detailed description of the translation, see [*Theorem proving for Maude specifications using Lean*](https://doi.org/10.1007/978-3-031-17244-1_16).